 Creating the conditions for people to succeed

 Just as drivers encourage positive customer behaviour, so will the right conditions facilitate positive employee behaviour.
-Creating these conditions is, primarily, a case of leaders finding ways to make their people feel included, like they have enough control and that they are being recognised within the organisation.
-These conditions will allow employees to act in a way that will enable customers to do the things that drive your company goals.
+Creating these conditions is tri-fold.
+Leaders should make people feel included, like they have enough control and that they are being recognised.
+These conditions will then allow employees to positively influence customer behaviour.

 Values are a key condition that can give employees something to define their actions by.
-Too often companies use broad terms as values, like “responsibility” or “accountability”, which are forgettable and risk alienating employees in their impracticality.
+Too often companies use broad terms as values, like “responsibility” or “accountability”.
+These terms are forgettable and risk alienating employees because they are impractical.

 Digital transformation: culture is key

 Creating a digital culture requires more than just technology expertise; it requires stronger leadership and culture as well.
-Findings show that companies that focused on culture were 5x more likely to achieve breakthrough performance than those that neglected culture in their digital transformations.
+Companies who focus on culture are 5x more likely to achieve breakthrough performance in their digital transformation.

-Leading a successful digital transformation does, indeed, share a lot of qualities with leading a high performance culture.
-For one, leading a high performance culture is an iterative process, defined by consistency and care.
-Actions should not take place in a vacuum; continuously working through the motions of your plans will create a stronger work culture.
+Leading a successful digital transformation shares a lot of qualities with leading a high performance culture.
+For one, creating a high performance culture is an iterative process, defined by consistency and care.
+Actions should not take place in a vacuum.
+You will be able to build a high performance culture by working through the motions of your plans.

-This point is particularly relevant for actions of inclusion, control and openness, which are best carried out iteratively.
-Successful digital transformations are, similarly, achieved through continuous actions that reinforce improvement and development.
+This point is particularly relevant for actions of inclusion, control and openness, which are best carried out in iterations.
+High quality digital transformations are, similarly, achieved through continuous actions that reinforce improvement and development.

-Even though technology has the potential to improve working processes, these significant improvements only occur when they are integrated into a culture that is driven to improve.
-For long-standing success beyond your digital transformation, culture is key.
+Technology certainly has the potential to improve business processes.
+However, these improvements only occur when software solutions are integrated into a culture that is driven to improve.
+For long term success beyond your digital transformation, culture is key.